xgouchet/SCPArchive/README.md

  - Read articles from the SCP Foundation
  - Mark articles as items of interest
+ - Share articles
+ - Pull down to refresh

 ### To do

- - Handle spoiler elements
+ - Handle table elements
- - Handle footnotes
- - Share articles
  - Find a way to retrieve item names
+ - Find a way to retrieve authors

 ## LICENSE